 The UK’s sunniest spots are along the south coast, with Bognor boasting 1,921 hours of sunshine a year, Eastbourne 1,888 and Hastings 1,871.
 The two driest cities are London and Cambridge.
 August is a good time for a city break in Cambridge with the students away and colleges open for visitors.

 The hottest times in Europe are July and August, which can be blisteringly hot in southern Europe, with Greece and southern Spain topping the temperature charts (see above).
 See also our features on the Hottest Greek Islands and the Hottest Regions of Spain for more information and holiday suggestions.
 If you want to visit Greece, think about a sailing holiday or a Greek island villa with a pool.

 The summer months are definitely the best times to visit places like Scandinavia, Iceland and Scotland, although if you want a city break in Paris be warned that many Parisians head away in August and some businesses including restaurants close down.

 The sunniest times of year across Europe

 Unsurprisingly, July and August are also the sunniest periods across Europe, but aren’t necessarily the best time to travel.
 Cities like Madrid and Athens offer weeks on end of glorious sunny days but they can also get stiflingly hot.
-May/June and September/October tend to be better choices for central and southern Europe, especially if you want to do activity holidays such as cycling, hiking or visiting Europe’s best wine regions.
+May/June and September/October tend to be better choices for central and southern Europe, especially if you want to do activity holidays such as cycling and hiking.

 * Did you know you can save up to 40% on holiday prices?
 See all the latest deals.We publish new deals most weeks and you can get them delivered to your inbox by entering your email address below.